Nicop06/nicop06.github.io/posts/2016-12-10-setting-up-the-nas.markdown

 We will assume that `/dev/sda` is the 2TB disk.
 To check that, you can run `dmesg | grep '2.00 TB'`.
 If you have any disk containing important data, I would recommend unpluging them or doing some backup before going any further.
-In my case, I only had empty disks and the installation media so I didn't have to worry.
+In my case, I only had empty disks and the installation media.

 ```
 # fdisk /dev/sda